sanitary-plato/Spam-DEI-Script/README.md

 Also don't forgot to change out the profile path variable (line 47) which can be found by navigating to about:profiles.
 DO NOT USE THE .CACHE ONE, USE THE ONE WITH THE SHORTER PATH.

 Also also I suck at comments so I used AI to add the comments, so theyre probs a bit goofy TwT

+Also Also Also (final one I swear) use the package caffeine to keep ur gnome open and running and to stop it locking whilst this script is running